japickering/uikit-webpack/README.md

-# uikit-webpack
+## uikit-webpack
-This project is a starter kit for developing websites and applications based on UI Kit that supports SASS, JavaScript, Babel and Webpack.
+This project is a starter kit and testbed for developing web applicaition components using UI Kit that supports SASS, JavaScript, Babel and Webpack.

-I have setup SASS loader configs in the webpack.config that makes developing locally faster and easier.
+I setup SASS loader configs in the webpack.config that makes developing locally faster and easier.
 [Follow this useful guide](https://ideas.byteridge.com/webpack-bundle-your-frontend-apps/) for more info on that.

-## Installing this project locally
+## Getting up and running
 ```yarn install
 ```

-### Setup the dev environment
+### Setup dev environment
 ```yarn dev
 ```